mellofordev/internshipcell/README.md

 ## Get started

-To start working on the project follow the below steps 1.First fork this repo
+To start working on the project follow the below steps <br>
+1.First fork this repo <br>
 2.Now clone the repo to your local machine
 ```bash
 git clone https://github.com/yourusername/internshipcell.git